rssenar/csvparse/README.md

 ### Performance:

-performace is good but looking to improve performance with future cocurrency optimizations.
+performace is good but looking to improve performance with future concurrency optimizations.

 ```
 >> wc -l $(ls)